ADA Compliance Professionals

 The Americans with Disabilities Act (ADA)

 There are five Titles under this law.
-Today, we’re going to focus particularly on the third section of the ADA, which for New York business websites is the most important.
+This discussion will particularly focus on the third section of the ADA, which is most important for New York business websites.

 ADA Website Compliance in New York

-Title III of the ADA particularly covers businesses that operate at a physical location as these are places of public accommodations.
+Title III of the ADA specifically covers businesses that operate at a physical location, as these are places of public accommodations.

-Ever since Seyfarth Shaw, a firm that annually quantifies the number of lawsuits filed for Title III, started recording accessibility violations a decade ago, they have seen marked increases every year.
-In fact, between 2017 and 2018, there was a significant 177% rise in lawsuits for ADA compliance, with a temporary lull between 2018 and 2019.
-Furthermore, despite the numerous closures that happened due to the COVID-19 pandemic since the start of 2020, there was still a 12% increase in lawsuits than the 2019 tally.
+Between 2017 and 2018, there was a significant 177% rise in lawsuits for ADA compliance, with a temporary lull between 2018 and 2019.
+Furthermore, despite numerous closures due to the COVID-19 pandemic since the start of 2020, there was still a 12% increase in lawsuits compared to the 2019 tally.

-In the country, New York has been in the lead in the number of lawsuits, followed by Florida and California.
-In the same report, Seyfarth pointed to the focus of New York attorneys on Braille gift card lawsuits to explain the rise in New York cases, still observing at the same time that the surge really began "in 2017 after New York federal judges allowed website accessibility cases to proceed to discovery".
+In the country, New York has led in the number of lawsuits, followed by Florida and California.
+In the same report, Seyfarth pointed to the focus of New York attorneys on Braille gift card lawsuits to explain the rise in New York cases.

 Website Accessibility